Oracle Exadata Database Machine hardware and software are hardened.

 Secure Boot supports a chain of trust that goes down to the kernel module level.

-Secure Boot is a method used to restrict which binaries can be executed to boot the system.
-With Secure Boot, the system UEFI firmware will only allow the execution of boot loaders that carry the cryptographic signature of trusted entities.
+Secure Boot is a method used to restrict which binaries can boot the system.
+With Secure Boot, the system UEFI firmware will only allow boot loaders that carry the cryptographic signature of trusted entities.
 In other words, anything run in the UEFI firmware must be signed with a key that the system recognizes as trustworthy.
-With each reboot of the server, every executed component is verified.
-This prevents malware from hiding embedded code in the boot chain.
+With each reboot of the server, every component in the boot sequence is verified.
+This prevents malware from hiding embedded code in the boot sequence.

 Loadable kernel modules must be signed with a trusted key or they cannot be loaded into the kernel.